cisagov/LME/docs/markdown/reference/troubleshooting.md

 sudo ./deploy.sh install
 #Save credentials, then continue with Chapter 3 installation
 ```
-Optionally you could uninstall docker entirely and reinstall it from the deploy.sh script.
+You could uninstall docker entirely and reinstall it from the deploy.sh script.
 If you do end up removing Docker this link could be helpful: https://askubuntu.com/a/1021506.

 ## Chapter 4 and Beyond